 Concentrations

 If desired, a student has the option to declare one of three concentrations.
-Students without a concentration may select any ITRN or POGO course, any courses from the concentrations listed below, or other courses as approved by the advisor or program director.
+Students without a concentration may select any GCP or POGO course, any courses from the concentrations listed below, or other courses as approved by the advisor or program director.

 Concentration in Global Finance, Investment and Trade (GFIT)